JeyRunner/tuda-typst-templates/templates_examples/tudaexercise/main.typ

 - `hspace` (length): The horizontal space between the task title and the points, default is 1em
 - `details-seperator` (string): The string that separates the task title from the points header, default is `", "`
-- `star-filll` (color): The fill color of the stars, default is the currentaccent color
+- `star-fill` (color): The fill color of the stars, default is the currentaccent color
 - `points-function` (function): The function to format the points, default is `point-format`
 - `difficulty-function` (function): The function to format the difficulty, default is `tuda-difficulty-stars`, but you can also pass `difficulty-format` to use a more simple text representation of the difficulty (or even a custom function).
 See @task-and-subtask-commands to see `difficulty-format` in action.